 As a longtime restaurant critic, the name “Chef’s Table” brings to mind many memorable meals wherein award-winning chefs brought out plate after plate of their finest culinary concoctions.

 Located above Sorrento’s Bistro in the popular Village of Banner Elk complex, this elegant fine dining restaurant allows Executive Chef Nicole Palazzo (the granddaughter of Sorrento’s founders) a chance to do just that.

 Their menu is fairly evenly divided between Small Plates, Sushi, and Main Plates, with 10-15 options of each (not including daily and seasonal specials).

 Appetizer options include Beef or Home Smoked Salmon Carpaccio, Tempura Soft Shell Crab with sweet chili sauce, a Cheese Board (with fig chutney, almonds, local honey, and crackers), and an exquisite Roasted Beet Tartare with whipped feta, spiced almond dust, arugula oil, honeycomb, and crostini.

-Chef’s Table has the best sushi in Banner Elk.
+Chef’s Table has the best sushi in Banner Elk NC.
 And Palazzo’s gourmet entrees, from North Carolina Rainbow Trout and Chilean Sea Bass to pan-seared Bone-In Pork Chops and Filet Mignon, make this one of the best Banner Elk restaurants for a romantic dinner or other special occasions.

 6. Dunn’s Deli (NY-Style Deli)